DaftEgg/Oil-Change-App/README.md

 # About This Project
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This app allows you to simply enter vehicle details, then the app takes that information and generates a printable label ready for printing.
 It also generates a .txt file for download if you prefer that.
+Mileage intervals are easily changed via the UI.

 This app is useful for people who do their own oil change.